MarharytaFilipovych/OINK/README.md

 **What's the bacon emoji (🥓) for?**
 *Answer*: Bacon comes from pigs!
 It's the perfect delimiter for string literals in our pig-themed language.

+**What's the drumstick emoji (🍗) for?**
+*Answer*: String interpolation!
+It lets you embed expressions directly into strings for dynamic, formatted output.
+Just like how a drumstick is meaty and flavorful, interpolation adds substance to your strings!

 **What's the meat emoji (🥩) for?**
 *Answer*: It represents lambda expressions - meaty, compact functions!
 Just like how meat is a concentrated source of nutrition, lambdas are concentrated functions.